 The VPFA holds an annual conference which is recognised as an important event on the annual conference circuit and offers a friendly and invigorating opportunity for established academics and postgraduate students to share their current research.
 The conference is celebrating its 11th anniversary in 2019 and is co-organised by Janine Hatter, Helena Ifill and Erin Louttit.

-In addition to the annual conference, we also run regular seminars and Study Days that are dedicated to particular topics, allowing in-depth discussions on specific popular fiction authors, genres and cultural forms.
+In addition to the annual conference, we also run regular Study Days that are dedicated to particular topics, allowing in-depth discussions on specific popular fiction authors, genres and cultural forms.

-The VPFA also now runs two publishing series: Key Popular Women Writers and New Paths in Victorian Fiction and Culture, and we are starting our own peer-reviewed journal, hosted by Victorian Secrets: Victorian Popular Fictions.
+The VPFA also now runs three publishing ventures: Key Popular Women Writers and New Paths in Victorian Fiction and Culture for Edward Everett Root Publishers and we are starting our own digital, open access and peer-reviewed journal, hosted by Victorian Secrets: Victorian Popular Fictions.

 If you are interested in getting involved, please take a look at our membership page.
 The annual subscription for members is £20 and just £5 for students.